vfalies/EnvDevPHPBase/README.md

 ## Images

-Four PHP versions are available through image's tags:
+Six PHP versions are available through image's tags:

+- 7.0 FPM
+- 7.1 FPM
-- 5.6
+- 7.2 FPM
-- 7.0
+- 7.0 CLI
-- 7.1
+- 7.1 CLI
-- 7.2
+- 7.2 CLI

-The latest version of EnvDevPHPBase (latest) (`vfac/envdevphpbase`) is a image with the last version of PHP available.
+The latest version of EnvDevPHPBase (latest) (`vfac/envdevphpbase`) is a image with the last version of PHP FPM available.

 Each versions exist in Alpine version to limit the image size.